Diseases

 • Speed of spatial spread during an outbreak

-SVD diffusion is mainly related to movement of pigs, means of transport and contaminated material and personnel.
-High herd density may also play a role in spread between herds.
+SVD transmission is mainly related to the movement of pigs, transport vehicles and contaminated material and personnel.
+Introduction through contaminated feed has occurred several times.
+High herd density may also play a role in the spread between herds.
 However, SVD may have a limited tendency to spread even between pens of the same farm.

 • Transboundary potential of the disease